J&J Medical Connect

 • Currently taking IgG monoclonal antibody therapeutics or Fc-conjugated therapeutic agents (including factor/enzyme replacement), except efgartigimod

-Abbreviations: AChE, acetylcholinesterase, anti-AChR, anti-acetylcholine receptor; Fc, fragment crystallizable, FcRn, neonatal Fc receptor; gMG, generalized myasthenia gravis; HCP, healthcare professional; IgG, immunoglobulin G; IV, intravenous; IVIG, intravenous immunoglobulin; MG, Myasthenia Gravis; MG-ADL, Myasthenia Gravis Activities of Daily Living; MGFA, Myasthenia Gravis Foundation of America; SC, subcutaneous.
+Abbreviations: AChE, acetylcholinesterase; anti-AChR, anti-acetylcholine receptor; Fc, fragment crystallizable; FcRn, neonatal Fc receptor; gMG, generalized myasthenia gravis; HCP, healthcare professional; IgG, immunoglobulin G; IV, intravenous; IVIG, intravenous immunoglobulin; MG, myasthenia gravis; MG-ADL, Myasthenia Gravis Activities of Daily Living; MGFA, Myasthenia Gravis Foundation of America; SC, subcutaneous.

-Key Endpoints in the EPIC Trial4
+Key Endpoints in the EPIC Study4,5

 Study Phase